Get relief from sleep apnea and/or snoring, express yourself musically, and have fun at the same time!

 How can you learn the didgeridoo?

-Elise has been playing the didgeridoo for several years now and is now offering one-on-one sessions and classes to teach the skills to others.
-Included in the package is an urban didgeridoo, eitrher decorated or one that yhou can decorate ourself for you to learn on.
+Elise has been playing the didgeridoo for seven years now and is now offering one-on-one sessions and classes to teach the skills to others.
+Included in the package is a practice urban didgeridoo, either decorated or one that you can decorate yourself.
 Should you become interested after you learn how to play, there are many professional didges available in the marketplace.

 Other reasons to play didgeridoo